playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 > Can't bind to `makePiglatinCasing` since it isn't a known property of `p`

-This may seem strange upon first glance but remember: *The structural directive wraps the tag it's on inside of a template*.
+This may seem strange upon first glance but remember: *The structural directive wraps the tag it is on inside of a template*.
 Because of this, _the `makePiglatinCasing` input is not set to the directive anymore, but rather on the `p` element inside the template created by the structural directive_

 #### Bind as you would - They're JUST directives!